Assessments and Referrals Guidance

 If you assess that a child/family requires intensive or specialist support, you will need to make a referral through the ‘Front Door’.
 For more information and to access the Online Portal see the Kent Safeguarding Children Multi-agency Partnership website.

-All concerns, discussions, decisions and justifications should be recorded in writing.
+DSLs should ensure that all concerns, discussions, decisions and justifications are recorded in writing.